eReuse/IdHub/README.md

 ```
    The response of verification can be ```{'status': 'success'}``` or ```{'status': 'fail'}```
    If no there are *type* in data or this is not a *credential* then, the verification proccess hope a *presentation*
+   The field *data* have the credential or presentation.

 ## Documentation